 My dad, Dan Mattingly, started Mattingly Concrete in 1987 with little more than a truck and a few shovels.
 He was knocking on doors looking for work, literally, and even driving to and from the ready-mix supplier to put concrete in a bin in his truck and drive it himself to shovel it into the smaller jobs he would take on.
-Now, in 2015, Mattingly Concrete is coming off of a record year, completing nearly $1.5 million in work from nearly 200 jobs over a 42-week season.
+In 2015, Mattingly Concrete is coming off of a record year, completing nearly $1.5 million in work from nearly 200 jobs over a 42-week season.
 We’re on pace to complete even more in the coming year.
 Here are some simple ways to efficiently grow your company from the ground up.

 Growing your business on limited resources can seem daunting or nearly impossible, but it is achievable over time with hard work and a clear plan of action.
 Adding employees can be a tough idea to grasp, when considering additional payroll and human resources.
 It’s another animal to keep additional workers busy, happy and healthy along with office staff.
 But you’ll need them.

 Step 1: Get your name out there and brand everything.

 We use fliers more than anything but also rely on a solid website, social media, referrals, truck lettering, yard signs and print advertising.
 Aside from paid advertising or referrals, branding yourself is the best thing you can do for your business.
 If you ask people how they heard about you and they reply, “I’m not sure.
 I’ve just seen you around,” or “I see you guys everywhere,” then you’re doing it right.

 The faster you get to the estimate, the more likely you are to get the job.
 Most homeowners appreciate a prompt response and your chances of getting the job increase if you’re the first one to the site.
 Your prices matter but responsiveness is even more important.

 Step 3: Find good people and retain them.